Companies are assessed on an individual basis, and trading losses of group members may not be offset against profits of other members of the group.

 Where a taxpayer seeks to reduce their liability to tax by creating an artificial split between activities in Gibraltar and outside of Gibraltar, the Commissioner shall use anti-avoidance provisions to defeat such an attempt.

-The general anti-avoidance rule in the Income Tax Act should be interpreted in such manner as best secures consistency with the OECD Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations and other documents designated as comprising part of the transfer pricing guidelines.
+The general anti-avoidance rule in the Income Tax Act should be interpreted in such manner as best secures consistency with the Organisation for Economic Co-operation and Development (OECD) Transfer Pricing Guidelines for Multinational Enterprises and Tax Administrations and other documents designated as comprising part of the transfer pricing guidelines.

 There is also a specific rule in relation to interest payments.
 The amount of interest payments to connected persons that are in excess of that payable at arm’s length will be deemed to be a dividend.
 Where the amount charged for goods and services by connected persons is not at arm’s length, this will be disallowed as a taxable expense.
 Any expenses allowed will be subject to the lesser of (i) the expense, (ii) 5% of the gross turnover of the company, and (iii) 75% of the pre-expense profit of the company.